epicpuregamer/StrivingForLight-Survival-Localisation/README.md

+# Striving for Light: Survival Localisation
+Localisation of the Roguelite Striving for Light: Survival

 # How To Contribute

 First of all thanks for considering contributing to the translations for Striving for Light: Survival.
 Here are the steps to get you started contributing to the translations: